proofzero/kubelt-publish/README.md

 - `published` is a boolean that controls whether the content is published to IPFS.
 If `false` names and metadata are created.
 If `true` names and metadata are created and the content is pinned on IPFS.

+- `skip` is a boolean that tells us to skip key generation, treat `secret` as a base64-encoded key exported directly from go-ipfs, and use it for publishing.
+This is useful for migrating already-published names to Kubelt.

 ## `curl` Workflow